 Step 2 – The Vehicle

-The following information must be entered regarding the motor vehicle:
+The following information must be entered pertaining to the motor vehicle:

 Step 3 – Principal Identification + Signature